• Skip to primary navigation

 If babies don’t improve within about six months, this could mean the damage was more severe and likely included tearing or some areas of complete separation from the spinal cord.

-In the case of a nerve that is overstretched, not healing, or that has been torn, a surgeon may perform a nerve graft to repair damage and restore sensation and movement.
+In the case of a nerve that is overstretched, not healing, or torn, a surgeon may perform a nerve graft to repair damage and restore sensation and movement.

 This involves using a donor’s nerve, typically from another part of the patient’s own body, and grafting it onto the damaged nerve to bypass the tear and promote healing.